Checklists, Visa Information, Health, and more.

 All breakfast served in the hotel will offer a complete selection of both Western and Indian fare.
 Our goal is to provide you with a variety of menus that are included in your tour.
 It is important that you advise us by email of any dietary restrictions and/or allergies well in advance so that we can best accommodate your requirements.

-Group Tours: $15.00 CAD per person per day must be paid in cash after your arrival in India directly to your tour director.
-These basic gratuities will cover tour escorts, luggage handling, porters, restaurants, drivers and other members providing services during your tour.
+Group Tours: between $15 to $20 CAD per person per day must be paid in cash after your arrival in India directly to your tour director.
+These basic gratuities will cover tour escorts, luggage handling, porters, restaurants, drivers, and other members providing services during your tour.

 The weight restriction for luggage on domestic flights in India is 33 LBS (15KG) per suitcase with a limit of one piece of checked luggage per person.
 In addition, 15 LBS (7KG) of hand baggage is allowed.
 This differs from international flight luggage limits and should be taken into account when preparing for your trip.
 Excess baggage charge can be paid at the airport and is roughly $5 per kilogram.